kgavvala18/ecen449/README.md

 ## Course Overview

-**Labs 1 and 2** Focused on using verilog HDL for digital circuit design **Labs 3-7** involved developing a custom hardware peripheral in verilog and interfacing with it through both bare-metal C programming and embedded Linux using the PetaLinux SDK.
+**Labs 1 and 2** Focused on using verilog HDL for digital circuit design.

+**Labs 3-7** involved developing a custom hardware peripheral in verilog and interfacing with it through both bare-metal C programming and embedded Linux using the PetaLinux SDK.
 The embedded Linux approach demonstrated both built-in kernel modules and dynamically loadable kernel modules for driver development.